kayahr/ed-journal/README.md

 Options
 -------

-You can pass an [JournalOptions] when opening a [Journal] with the following properties:
+You can pass [JournalOptions] when opening a [Journal] with the following properties:

 | Option      | Description
 | ----------- | -------------------------------------------------------------------------------------------------------